Rufus For Real

 What is fond and why does it matter?

-It’s the browned bits after searing — pure flavor.
-Deglaze with broth and scrape so it melts into the rice.
+It’s the browned bits left after searing—pure flavor.
+Deglaze with broth so it melts into the rice.

-Yes — this easy chicken thighs and rice reheats well with a splash of broth.
-Store 3–4 days in the fridge.
+Yes—this reheats well with a splash of broth and keeps for 3–4 days in the fridge.

 Can I bake this instead?